ctroupin/ctroupin.github.io/_posts/2017-10-25-BibTeX-format.md

 ---
 layout: post
+modal-id: 4
 title: Using BibTeX format for bibliography management
+date: 2017-10-25
+img: bibtex.jpg
+alt: Using BibTeX format for bibliography management
+tools: LaTeX, BibTeX
+topic: Scientific tools
 ---

 A typical concern for scientists relates to the papers they publish: how to manage the different repertories, portals, databases in an efficient way?
 Let's try to do something.

 ### The problem